MohammedHany1/mylibrary/README.md

 My Library Project

-my library was made with HTML, CSS, JavaScribt for frontend and Django with SQLite for backend
+my library was made with HTML, CSS, JavaScribt for frontend and Python, Django with SQLite for backend

 my library is a simple library that provides these services: sign up & login system for both admins and users.